 - Students prepare and after clean-up, while the quick bread is baking, students create a document of their new product which includes the name, recipe and nutrition facts label.
 This will be placed with the breads to be used during the taste test.

 - Students will slice their quick bread and cut into smaller pieces for the class to sample.
 Students will rotate through each kitchen sampling the bread and determining which it the most nutritious.
 Students will also rate for taste, texture, appearance and then rank according to preferences.
-This is a great resource to use for food judging criteria.
+This is a food judging resource with criteria below that can be used to used to rate products.

 - Students choose to make crepes as their pour batter lab.
 So, we take a couple of days to learn about Crepes.
 See this Crepes Lesson for details.
 This lesson also introduces world culture into the unit.